 How to Register

 Registration for your test has opened, so take advantage of it as soon as possible.
 The MDCAT Registration deadline is July 2022.
 By clicking the link below, you can register for NMDCAT 2022.
-The NMDCAT 2022 will take place in September and October
+The NMDCAT 2022 will take place on 13 or 20 November.

 Selection Criteria for Admission to Medical Colleges Based on National MDCAT